the-teachingRSE-project/RSE-Masters/README.md

 # RSE-Masters (Technical Prototype and Current State)

-We just started the community process.
-Even though we organized a technical pipeline and some modularization, we have not progressed to the point where you should place to much weight on the current state of the prototype in terms of content.
+We started the community process to develop an RSE curriculum in spring 2025.
+Even though we organized a technical pipeline and some modularization, we have not progressed to the point where you should place too much weight on the current state of the prototype in terms of content.

-If you want to be part of the community, join our mailinglist [https://www.listserv.dfn.de/sympa/info/rse-master](https://www.listserv.dfn.de/sympa/info/rse-master)
+If you want to be part of the community, join our mailinglist [https://www.listserv.dfn.de/sympa/info/rse-master](https://www.listserv.dfn.de/sympa/info/rse-master).

-Active work is going on in the tschira-funding branch.
+Active work is going on in the tschira-funding branch, as the project is funded by the Klaus Tschira Stiftung at present.

 The current version of the generated curriculum can be found [here](https://the-teachingrse-project.github.io/RSE-Masters/).
-This is build with Github Actions.
+This is built with Github Actions.

 ## How to Contribute to the Publication